Skip to main content

 How does Ramping Impact my Calculation?

 You’ll notice that your Calculated Benefit changes when you add ramping.
 This is because the benefit of the use cases have now been adjusted to account for the Initial and Extended rollouts.
 You can place your cursor inside of the Calculated Benefit box to view the phases from anywhere in your business case.
-If you want to save your phases and ramps but not show them to a prospect just yet, you can always set the Timeline to hidden by double-clicking on the tab.
+If you want to save your phases and ramps but not show them to a prospect just yet, you can always set the Timeline to hidden by clicking on the tab and selecting “Hidden” from the visibility menu.
 A hidden timeline won’t show up for external users and your use cases will return to their original totals.

 Why Ramping Matters